 A lot simpler to understand that the Type 1a.
 The Type II is a solo star which just simply runs out of fuel and blows itself up.

 The Sun has sometimes been referred to as a third generation star.
-The universe is seen as being 13.8 billion years old, the Sun is a mere 4.5 billion years old.
-Therefore since the beginning of the universe to the creation of the Sun is about 9.3 billion years.
+The Universe is seen as being 13.8 billion years old, the Sun is a mere 4.5 billion years old.
+For the first 9.3 billion years of the Universe, there was no Sun, it was just a nebula of dust and gas.
 The Sun has about another 5 billions years to go, although life only has another 1 billion years left before the Sun becomes too hot to survive and water evaporates away.
 It is said that before the Sun, there were stars that had been and gone and had been its predecessors.
-The left overs of the previous stars became materials for the Sun when those earlier stars went supernova.
+The left overs of the previous stars became materials for the Sun and planet when those earlier stars went supernova.

 When our Sun goes pop in about 5 billion years, it will have expanded to beyond Earth.
 The outer planets will not be swallowed up by the expanding Sun but they will be changed forever.
 The outer planets will loose their atmospheres and if they had a rocky interior, it will not be exposed and just be just another asteroid in space.

-An exploding star that is within 30 light years of the Earth were to explode, it would have devastating consequences for the Earth.
+If an exploding star was within 30 light years of the Earth, it would have devastating consequences for the Earth.
 The Gamma Ray burst that gets fired out when the explosion occurs will when it arrives here blow away our atmosphere and scorch the planet.
-A safe distance from a supernova has been calculated at being about 50-100 light years at which point the Gamma Ray bursts would have disapated.
+A safe distance from a supernova has been calculated at being about 50-100 light years at which point the Gamma Ray bursts would have dissipated.
 The most likely star to go off is Betelgeuse in Orion and that is over 400 light years away, more than safe.
-That is the nearest star to our Solar System that could go pop.
+That is the nearest star to our Solar System that could go pop any time soon.
 If the star did go pop, we would have to be in the line of fire when the bursts arrive as well.
 It is estimated that Betelgeuse will go pop in the next 100,000 years, a long time yet.

 It has been calculated that a star goes supernova once every 100 years per galaxy.
 Taking into account the number of stars and the number of galaxies out there, we've actually not got anything to worry about at the moment.
-When the Sun goes supernova, our planet would`ve been long destroyed as the Sun would`ve melted it away.
-One of the reason people give why we've not had any contact with advanced civilisations is because they could`ve been killed by a supernova explosion.
+When the Sun goes supernova, our planet would have been long destroyed as the Sun would have melted it away.
+One of the reason people give why we've not had any contact with advanced civilisations is because they could have been killed by a supernova explosion.

-A Zombie Star is a hypothetical result of a supernova explosion that instead of dispersing its stellar matter, it leaves behind a remnant star.
+A zombie star is a hypothetical result of a supernova explosion that instead of dispersing its stellar matter, it leaves behind a remnant star.
+A remnant star is like an ordinary star in that it continues as normal.
 They are thought to be the results of a Type 1ax explosion that is similar to a Type I but the main difference is that the supernova has a lower ejection velocity and lower luminosity.
 2. The picture below is of a supernova star system linked to potential Zombie Star in the galaxy NGC 1309 in the constellation of Eridanus.
 More information on this can be found at N.A.S.A..

 Despite its name, it is not classed as being part of the Cancer constellation, however it is in the nearby constellation of Taurus.
 It is believed to have been first recorded as a supernova in 1054 by Chinese astronomers of that time.
 At the centre of the Nebula is a Neutron Star that 28-30 km across which rotates about 30 times a second.